ScioShield/Kali-Purple-Elastic-Install/README.md

 **Kibana**
 Now look under the Fleet page to make sure it worked `https://kali-purple.kali.purple:5601/app/fleet/agents` check the logs tab of any of the Agents, if there are no logs in the logs tab then there is a connectivity issue between the Agent and the ElasticSearch endpoint.
 **Agent**
-If the Fleet server has issues please first try a restart with `sudo /usr/bin/elastic-agent restart` and a `sudo /usr/bin/elastic-agent status` and `sudo systemctl status elastic-agent` on the Kali Purple host.
+If the Fleet server has issues please first try a restart with `sudo /usr/bin/elastic-agent restart` and a `sudo /usr/bin/elastic-agent status` and/or `sudo systemctl status elastic-agent` on the Kali Purple host.
 If there are connection issues it is most probably related to the certificate settings.

 ## Explanation
 The script installs ElasticSearch, Kibana, and Fleet in a "non-development" mode (main security settings like TLS, and Kibana sec keys, etc).